aas-integration/integration-test2/README.md

   ## Which outputs to look for:

+  Outputs is stored in `results/<projectset>`.
+For example, `run_mini.sh` stores its output in `results/mini`.
-  Project specific outputs are stored in the `./corpus/[PROJECT]/dljc-out/` folders.
-Outputs that are relevant across projects are stored in the root folder.
+  Project specific outputs are stored in the `dljc-out/[PROJECT]` folder under the results folder.
 Project specific outputs include:

 ### Per-project outputs: